KJMG

 KJMG (97.3 FM, "97.3 Wink FM") is an American radio station licensed to Bastrop, Louisiana.
-The station is stunting with a Christmas Music radio format in the Greater Monroe.
+The station airs a Hot adult contemporary radio format in the greater Monroe, Louisiana area.
 KJMG is owned by Todd Fowler, through licensee Skyline Media, LLC.
 The studios are located in Monroe, and its transmitter is located east of Sterlington, Louisiana.

 History

 KJMG Majic 97 (97.3 FM) is urban adult contemporary.
 KJMG had leaned more heavily on Throwback Hip Hop and R&B from the '90s and early 2000s.

 On November 20, 2025 KJMG dropped its urban adult contemporary format and began stunting with Christmas music, branded as "97.3 Wink FM", with a new format to launch after the holidays.